CS5008-Khoury/City-Finder/instructions/README.md

      * Uses Dykstra's algorithm to find the shortest path.
      * Test Files are included/obvious code was tested before submission.
 4. Exceeds  (MG)
-   * Questions asked in README.md are answered.
+   * Questions asked in Report.md and README.md are answered.
    * Note: questions involve research!
 Give yourself some time.